Our use of Cookies

 All aspects of PHEATS are subject to frequent review, and APHA may amend or withdraw access to the scheme at any time.

-A critical non-conformity is one that immediately impacts the integrity and trust in the NPPO’s phytosanitary system or its elements, and requires a rapid corrective action to be identified and implemented.
+A critical non-compliance is one that immediately impacts the integrity and trust in the NPPO’s phytosanitary system or its elements, and requires a rapid corrective action to be identified and implemented.

 Examples include, but are not limited to: